waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     8. A Pokémon nicknamed 'FOSSIL' will satisfy the Grunt.
 (Result: Failure, dialogue unchanged.)
     9. The fossil is a hidden item on Mt.
 Moon B2F.
 (Result: Failure, ITEMFINDER search yielded only an ETHER).
     10. The Super Nerd's dialogue might change if spoken to with a revived fossil Pokémon (HELIX the Omanyte) in the party.
 (Result: Failure, dialogue unchanged).
+    11. The Hiker at 1F (6, 7) is passable like some NPCs in Rock Tunnel.
+(Result: Failure, movement was blocked).

 # IV.
 Pokémon & Battle Data
 ## A. Type Effectiveness Chart (Verified)